 This is the epitome of the 30,000 foot view of a project management system.
 At its core it consists of somebody putting something into the machine to be worked upon, value being added to that input and a final, useful deliverable coming out on the back end as output.
 Input – Process – Output.
 If you view your projects that way at a macro-level you’ll be able to move mountains.

-Looking for project management information system software in the conventional sense of the term?
-Try ProjectManager.com FREE for 30 days and see how easy it is to input your documents, track your processes, and deliver your outputs in real-time!
+If you are looking for project management information system software in the conventional sense of the term, we have software that is available for a free trial.
+Try it for 30 days and see how easy it is to input your documents, track your processes, and deliver your outputs in real-time.